dragon7-fc/misc/algorithm/LeetCode/[Medium] [Solution] 817. Linked List Components.md

 817. Linked List Components

-We are given head, the head node of a linked list containing unique integer values.
+We are given `head`, the head node of a linked list containing unique integer values.

-We are also given the list G, a subset of the values in the linked list.
+We are also given the list `G`, a subset of the values in the linked list.

-Return the number of connected components in G, where two values are connected if they appear consecutively in the linked list.
+Return the number of connected components in `G`, where two values are connected if they appear consecutively in the linked list.

 **Example 1:**
 ```